 “Lawyer sent ‘em.
 Says Heston’s dying wish is to have his ashes scattered across the station.”

-“We could have a ceremony,” said cook, leading the charge to the kitchen’s taps.
+“We could have a ceremony,” said the cook, leading the charge to the kitchen’s taps.

-“Nope.”
-Jack grabbed the urn and his sweat-stained Akubra.
+Jack grabbed the urn and his sweat-stained Akubra and left before they’d finished washing their hands.
 “If he was an ol’ Bushman they don’t like ceremonies and fuss.”
-And left before they finished washing their hands.

 On the escarpment showcasing the cattle station’s vista, Jack opened the urn’s lid.
-He released the contents in a large sweeping arc that was carried with the wind and disappeared amidst streaks of pink and blues that crossed the darkening skyline.
+He released the contents in a large sweeping arc that was carried with the wind and disappeared among the streaks of pink and blues that crossed the darkening skyline.
 And he whispered, “Welcome home, mate.
 Welcome home.”